College of William & Mary: Athletics

 In May 2006, the NCAA ruled that the athletic logo, which includes two green and gold feathers, could create an environment offensive to the American Indian community.
-The college's appeal regarding the use of the institution's athletic logo to the NCAA Executive Committee was rejected.
-The "Tribe" nickname, by itself, was found to be neither hostile nor abusive, but rather communicates ennobling sentiments of commitment, shared idealism, community and common cause.
-The college stated it would phase out the use of the two feathers by the fall of 2007, although they can still be seen prominently painted on streets throughout the campus.
+The college's appeal regarding using the institution's athletic logo to the NCAA Executive Committee was rejected.
+The "Tribe" nickname was found to be neither hostile nor abusive but rather communicates ennobling sentiments of commitment, shared idealism, community, and common cause.
+The college stated it would phase out the use of the two feathers by the fall of 2007.
+However, they can still be seen prominently painted on streets throughout the campus.

 In 2018, athletic director Samantha Huge introduced a new brand kit for the department, officially retiring and de-emphasizing the script "Tribe" logo.

 The "Tribe 2025" plan, a comprehensive plan for the athletics department to raise national prominence, undergo significant facilities upgrades, and achieve higher levels of student involvement and spirit, was presented in 2019.
-In 2020, William & Mary announced that due to financial concerns they would be discontinuing 7 varsity sports: men's and women's gymnastics, men's and women's swimming, men's indoor and outdoor track and field and volleyball.
+In 2020, William & Mary announced that due to financial concerns, they would be discontinuing seven varsity sports: men's and women's gymnastics, men's and women's swimming, men's indoor and outdoor track and field and volleyball.
 This decision prompted a petition entitled "save the Tribe 7" which received significant support.
-On October 19 the university reinstated women's gymnastics, women's swimming, and volleyball after notice of an impending lawsuit on the grounds of title IX violations.
-President Rowe later announced that the decision to cancel the 4 men's programs would be put off until the 2021-2022 academic year.
+On October 19, the university reinstated women's gymnastics, women's swimming, and volleyball after notice of an impending lawsuit on the grounds of Title IX violations.
+President Rowe later announced that the decision to cancel the four men's programs would be put off until the 2021-2022 academic year.

+Beginning in the 2026 season, the Tribe football team will compete as an associate member of the Patriot League.
+The College’s other varsity programs will continue to participate in the Coastal Athletic Association.